wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[server]</code>
                             <span class="badge-required">Required</span>
                             <p>
-                                This toml header groups the parameters that are used for identifying a server node.
-You need to update these values when you <a href="../../setup/deployment/deploying_wso2_ei">set up a deployment</a>.
+                                This configuration header groups the parameters that are used for identifying a Micro Integrator server node.
+You need to update these values when you deploy <a href="../../setup/deployment/deploying_wso2_ei">WSO2 Micro Integrator</a>.
                             </p>
                         </div>
                         <div class="params-wrap">